 This is a leaf from a missal for the "Parish de Pirton".
 The image is dated to 1220-1230.
 The verso of this leaf contains a 14th century charter for the rector of the church of St. John Baptist, Pirton (Worcestershire).
 Leaf is in the British Library (Harley Charter 83 A 37).

-think.
+When I think Roman Art, this is not what I think.
 This, however is indeed Roman from the first or second century.
 It was later reused by the Lombards.
 I did know that Romans did glass work and have seen a few pieces.
-Although the shape reminds of
+Although the shape reminds of the ubiquitous amphorae, I never considered that there would be this much color in one piece.
+In the British Museum.
+Image from wikimedia commons.

 I decided to play around with Window Lives Movie Maker, and grabbed a couple of manuscript images as material.
 I kept playing for a couple of days and ended up with this, a survey of illuminated manuscripts from papyrus scrolls to the Renaissance.